Forricide/still-feel-alive/Chapter 12.md

 This is where the armoured man speaks up.
 "Are you saying that you're a precognitive, along with being able to teleport?"

 Precognitive.
 Isn't there someone on their team that has that power?
-She tries to remember, gives up.
+She tries to remember who, then gives up.
 "No. I can start looking for it."

 The man's mouth - the only visible portion of his face - tightens, a straight line.
 "Okay.
 But do not detonate the package here, do you understand?
 That would be a disaster."

 A nod.
-Then, in the continued silence: "Yes."
+Then, in the continued silence: "Yes, I understand."

 "I think this one would be best."
 He gestures, already turning away, facing the woman in the screen.
 "What do you think, Dragon?"